TravnikovDev/ffmpegSlideshow/README.md

 ffmpegSlideshow simplifies the creation of visually engaging slideshows with seamless transitions from a collection of images.
 While ffmpeg's default capabilities allow for basic slideshow creation, it doesn't support transitions, making for a less smooth and less engaging experience. ffmpegSlideshow bridges this gap by providing an intuitive, simple-to-use wrapper.
 With ffmpegSlideshow, you can effortlessly convert a folder of images into a dynamic video slideshow, complete with customizable transitions.

+## Pre-requisites

+Make sure you have FFmpeg installed on your machine.
+If not, please follow the instructions on the [official FFmpeg website](https://ffmpeg.org/download.html) to install it. ffmpegSlideshow relies on FFmpeg to create the slideshow.

 ## Installation

 To install ffmpegSlideshow, use the following command: